kcskier/k3s-cluster-demo/03-demo-ingress/03-demo-ingress.md

 # Demo 3 - Ingress with Traefik

 This demo will show how to expose a deployment using an Ingress resource.
-Instead of relying on port-forwarding or NodePort, we can use an ingress controller to make an app accessible at a real hostname.
+Instead of relying on port forwarding or NodePort, we can use an ingress controller to make an app accessible at a real hostname.
 This is the recommended way to expose HTTP/HTTPS traffic into Kubernetes.

 ## Learning Goals